-The QEP intends to provide support for creating new or expanding existing experiential learning activities by awarding Bulldog Experience Learning Liaison (BELL) Grants for up to \$5,000 per unique experiential learning engagement.
+The Office of Bulldog Experience intends to provide support for creating new or expanding existing experiential learning activities by awarding Bulldog Experience Learning Liaison (BELL) Grants for up to \$5,000 per unique experiential learning engagement.
 In fall 2023, the Office of Bulldog Experience piloted the BELL Grant application process.
-Nine BELL Grant applications were submitted, two curricular and seven co-curricular.
+Nine BELL Grant applications were submitted, two curricular representing two colleges, and seven co-curricular.
 The office awarded grants to both curricular activities and two of the co-curricular activities.
 Through this initial application phase, the usefulness of the grant application was evaluated and further viable procedures for making the purchases necessary to complete each of these projects were identified.
-As a result of reviewing the completed grant application forms, the application form was modified to include additional questions and requested more detailed timelines and budgets.
-The grants were successful in expanding experiential learning opportunities for these two colleges and in the co-curricular units.
+As a result of reviewing the completed grant application forms, the application form was modified to include additional questions and request more detailed timelines and budgets.
+The grants were successful in expanding experiential learning opportunities in the two colleges and in two co-curricular units.